RicardoSoarezzz/Distributed_Database/README.md

 - `/election`: Exchange information to establish the master of the DN.
 - `/maintenance`: Exchange data to synchronize all data correctly in each DN server.
-- `/any-other-needed`: Perform any specific action not associated with the pre-defined routes.

 ## key-value pair: